juni127/simple-blazor-app/README.md

 4. [Dashboard](#dashboard)
 5. [TODO](#todo)

-## Running & Testing
+## Running & Testing[^1]
-This app was written using a Docker container environment and as such the "Running Without Docker" may not be 100% accurate.
+In this section are listed the necessary steps to test and/or publish this app.
+Both testing and publishing can be achieved, or so is believed, with or without Docker and as such they are described in isolated sections.

 ### Testing with Docker
 Bellow is a list with the steps to run this app using Microsoft's .NET SDK Docker image from CLI, allowing live edition.